Learn how to hang heavy duty outdoor string lights with this simple to follow tutorial!

 It's a simple DIY you definitely will not regret.
 Your outdoor space will be so inviting with your pretty string lights, you'll never want to leave.

 Winter seemed to linger far too long in Missouri this year!
 My husband and I managed to hang outdoor string lights recently, but nearly froze doing so.
 Seriously, we could only stay out for a few minutes at a time and had to keep coming in to warm our hands.
 BUT, they are up and when the weather decides to be kind, we are ready to enjoy our outdoor living space!

-Nothing says “relaxing outdoor space” light like the ambiance of string lights.
-Not that you need convincing, but take a look at a few inspiration photos I’ve included:
+Nothing says "relaxing outdoor living space" light like the ambiance of cafe' style string lights.

 I'm much more inclined to pick a restaurant with a great patio on a nice day, aren't you?
-Alfresco dining is even better on a nice evening when the space has beautiful lighting.
+Alfresco dining is even better on a nice evening when the outdoor dining area has beautiful lighting.

 In hopes of dining at home more often, I've attempted to create an outdoor space that we love.
 Of course, string lights were at the top of the list for making our outdoor area more inviting.